-Explore some of the most iconic new music and help your pupils to listen, perform and compose.
-This concert will show students the basics of how composers write music and where a musical idea starts.
-Our presenter, Patrick Bailey, will guide audience members through the building blocks of music in this participatory concert with opportunities to hear the world premiere of a new piece written and performed by young musicians from our partner boroughs of Enfield, Haringey and Waltham Forest.
+This year we explored some of the most iconic new music and help your pupils to listen, perform and compose.
+The concert showed students the basics of how composers write music and where a musical idea starts.
+Our presenter, Patrick Bailey, guided audience members through the building blocks of music in this participatory concert with opportunities to hear the world premiere of a new piece written and performed by young musicians from our partner boroughs of Enfield, Haringey and Waltham Forest.